kinjelom/minio-boshrelease/README.md

 # MinIO BOSH Release

-This repository was recovered from my fork of the [MinIO Boshrelease](https://github.com/minio/minio-boshrelease) ([GNU AGPL V3](LICENSE)) and then simplified and adapted to the latest MinIO releases with partial breaking of backward compatibility.
+This repository was recovered from my fork of the [MinIO Boshrelease](https://github.com/minio/minio-boshrelease) ([GNU AGPL V3](LICENSE)) and then simplified (also reduced in size by removing binaries from git history) and adapted to the latest MinIO releases with partial breaking of backward compatibility.

 [BOSH](http://bosh.io/) allows users to easily version, package and deploy software in a reproducible manner.
 This repo provides BOSH release of [MinIO](https://github.com/minio/minio) Object Storage Server.
 You can use this release to deploy MinIO in standalone, single-node mode as well as in distributed mode on multiple nodes.